The Ultimate Itinerary for Spending One Day in Athens

 We want to remind you that Athens by Locals is reader-supported.
 By booking tours, hotels, tickets, and other travel services through the links on our website, you can help us continue providing valuable content and information.
 Note that we receive a small commission only if you make a booking using our links at the time of your visit.
 So, if you're not quite ready to book yet, you can save this post and the links and return to make your booking when the time is right.
 We genuinely appreciate your support and are thrilled to have you in our travel community.
 Please don't hesitate to reach out if you have any questions or need assistance.
 Happy travels!

 What is the best way to spend one day in Athens?
-This question has come up more times than any other by travelers who want to visit Athens for the first time.
-Answering has never been easy, but in this article, we’ll do our best to plan the perfect day in Athens for your maiden voyage to Greece.
+This question has been asked more than any other by travelers who want to visit Athens for the first time.
+Answering has never been easy, but in this article, we’ll do our best to help you plan the perfect day in Athens for your maiden voyage to Greece.

 Athens is a city full of contrasts, home to several museums, ancient sites, and touristy and underground neighborhoods.
 However, many travelers choose to spend only one day in the Greek capital before heading to the magical islands.
 And even though 24 hours in Athens isn’t long enough to see this diverse city properly, you’ll get a proper taste if you spend every minute here wisely.